Benjamin Wynn: The Track Team

 Wynn is co-owner of a music and sound design company in Los Angeles called The Track Team.
 He was the force behind the sound design for all three seasons of Nickelodeon's hit television show, Avatar: The Last Airbender, which won a Peabody Award in 2008.
 Wynn was nominated for a Motion Picture Sound Editor's Golden Reel award in 2009 for his sound design work on Avatar: The Last Airbender.

 He started The Track Team with co-founder Jeremy Zuckerman in 2004.
 Together they have created music for the Nickelodeon TV series, Kung Fu Panda: Legends of Awesomeness, the score for the feature films Just Peck and A Leading Man and music and sound design for DC Comics shorts.
 Wynn also worked on the sound design for the sequel to Avatar: The Last Airbender, The Legend of Korra.
 Ben and Jeremy won a 2012 Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
 In 2013, they were nominated for another Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
 They received their third Emmy Award nomination in 2014; and in 2015, they won their second Emmy Award for music editing for Kung Fu Panda: Legends of Awesomeness.
 In 2017, Wynn and Zuckerman were nominated for their fifth Emmy Award nomination, for music editing for Kung Fu Panda: Legends of Awesomeness.

 In 2017, it was announced on The Track Team's Facebook page that Wynn and Zuckerman had decided to dissolve their company to pursue their own creative endeavors.

 The Echo Society

 Wynn is a founding member and Creative Director of The Echo Society, a Los Angeles-based composer collective and non-profit organization that premieres new orchestral works in singular, one-night only events throughout Los Angeles.
-The Echo Society's shows bring orchestral and electronic music to new audiences through uniquely immersive experiences.
+The Echo Society's shows bring orchestral and electronic sheet music to new audiences through uniquely immersive experiences.
 The collective consists of composers Joseph Trapanese, Rob Simonsen, Jeremy Zuckerman, Nathan Johnson (musician), Eskmo, and Judson Crane, as well as sound engineer Satoshi Noguchi and visual artist Effixx.

+In 2023, The Echo Society scored Darren Aronofsky's Postcard from Earth for the Sphere in Las Vegas.
+Wynn was a composer and score producer for the film.
+The score was orchestrated by Robert Ames and performed by the London Contemporary Orchestra, an 85-piece orchestra and 40-piece choir.
+It was recorded by Francesco Donadello at Studio 1 at the world-famous Abbey Road Studios.
+The movie premiered at the Sphere in Las Vegas on October 6, 2023.